OlivierLD/raspberry-coffee/JupyterNotebooks/README.md

 Will provide examples as notebooks, for the features presented in this project.

-From this directory, just run
+From this directory (_here_, when this file you're reading is), just run
 ```
  $ jupyter notebook
 ```